Linux vs Unix

 Architecture

-Was originally created for Intel's x86 hardware
+Was created for Intel's x86 hardware

 Compatible with PA and Itanium machines.
 Solaris is also available on x86/x64.
 OSX is PowerPC.